 When the ground works have been installed you will have an invisible heating system with no limitations on the use of your ground.

 A well designed system can be designed to meet all the heating needs of the building and all the hot water needs with no back-up system needed.
 Well installed ground source systems are very reliable and will outlast all combustion based systems.

 "Heat Pumps are expensive"

 It is true that a ground source heating system is more expensive to install than a gas boiler system.
-However, it is much cheaper to run, cheaper to maintain, will earn you the renewable heat incentive and will last much longer than a gas boiler.
-On full life cycle costing ground source heating is cheaper than using gas boilers.
+However, it is much cheaper to run, cheaper to maintain and will last much longer than a gas boiler.
+Heat pump installations now attract an up-front grant, and can be installed free of Vat.
+On full life cycle costing, ground source heating is cheaper than using gas boilers.